andreathniah/bucketoftears/_posts/2022-04-03-deploy-gui-apps-on-kubernetes.md

 ---
 layout: post
-title: "Deploying GUI Applications on Kubernetes"
+title: "Deploying GUI Applications with Kubernetes"
 author: "BoT"
 tags: "devops"
 excerpt_separator: <!--more-->
 ---

-We have tons of tutorials online teaching us how to run GUI applications on Docker.
-But barely any of them talked about how to do so on Kubernetes.
+We have tons of tutorials online teaching us how to run GUI applications with Docker.
+But barely any of them talked about how to do so with Kubernetes.

 <!--more-->